catherinepope/papermod/content/workshops/resources/narrative-cv-example-stem.md

 **Condensed version (published):**

-The three-sentence Personal Statement distils this full OCAR into its essence:
+The two-sentence Personal Statement distils this full OCAR into its essence:

 - **Sentence 1** combines Opening + Challenge: the core commitment
 - **Sentence 2** summarises Action across all four modules: what you actually do